chefcramer/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Determine the percentage of the total votes that each county represents.
+7. Determine the largest county by voter turnout.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary
+## Election Audit Results
-The analysis of the election show that:
+The Audit of the election shows that:
 - There were 369,711 votes cast in the election.
 - The candidates were:
   - Charles Casper Stockham